YinJC/uk-tex-faq/FAQ-hyphenaccents.md

----
-layout: page
-title: Accented words aren't hyphenated
+# Accented words aren't hyphenated
----

 TeX's algorithm for hyphenation gives up when it encounters an `\accent` command; there are good reasons for this, but it means